- Chromatography

 Direct Lithium Extraction

-ARi has developed significant experience with the use of adsorbent-based technologies for the recovery of lithium from various brine feedstocks (commonly known as Direct Lithium Extraction, or DLE).
+ARi has significant experience with the use of adsorbent-based technologies for the recovery of lithium from various brine feedstocks (commonly known as Direct Lithium Extraction, or DLE).
 In addition to this expertise, ARi has developed groundbreaking patent-pending technology for the use of simulated moving bed (SMB) chromatography for DLE, leading to substantial improvements in capital and operating costs for this application (including a reduction in water usage).

 High Fructose Syrups